 All school publications are provided as educational endeavors and are subject to approval by the staff member in charge of all publications and the administration of each building.

 SKIP DAYS

 Skip days taken by a class level are not condoned by the principal's office.
-Such days are counted as unexcused absences, and all work missed will not be made up.
 Absences will count toward student's total absences.

 TEXTBOOKS